oracle/centos2ol/README.md

-# Switch from CentOS to Oracle Linux
+# Switch from CentOS/Rocky Linux to Oracle Linux

-This script is designed to automatically switch a CentOS instance to Oracle Linux by removing any CentOS-specific packages or replacing them with the Oracle Linux equivalent.
+This script is designed to automatically switch a CentOS or Rocky Linux instance to Oracle Linux by removing any distribution-specific packages or replacing them with the Oracle Linux equivalent.

 ## Supported versions and architectures

-This script currently supports switching CentOS Linux 6, CentOS Linux 7, CentOS Linux 8, and Rocky Linux on both `x86_64` and `aarch64` architectures.
+This script currently supports switching CentOS Linux 6, CentOS Linux 7, CentOS Linux 8, Rocky Linux 8 and Rocky Linux 9 on both `x86_64` and `aarch64` architectures.
 It does **not** support CentOS Stream.

 > Support for switching Rocky Linux should be considered **experimental** due to limited testing.
 Likewise, switching any of the
 > operating systems mentioned above on `aarch64` hosts should be considered **experimental**.